Markay12/MarkInfo-Projects/_posts/2021-05-07-janssenvaccinepost.md

 ![Date Visualization](/assets/img/DateVisualization.png)

 The main purpose is to understand how many people could have been vaccinated and hypothetically protected from COVID-19 comlications over the dashed blue period of time (April 13th-23rd)

+---

+## Data

+Per the NY Times as of May 27th, 2021...

+251,973,752 doses